Colorado’s Longest-Running Corn Maze

 The Farm Scene Tracks – Last night six farm animals snuck into the house and stole Farmer Joe’s apple pie.
 Farmer Joe chased the animals into the corn maze.
 He needs you to go into the corn maze and find the tracks.
 Place the rubbing paper over the track, and use a crayon to rub the track onto the paper.
 Once you have collected all six tracks come out and look at the banner to find out which animal belongs to the track.
 Let us know who stole the pie, so that we can catch those pie stealing animals.

-Located in the Horse Head Maze, it is a short loop specifically designed for ages 2-8 but can be played by anyone.
+Located in Lady Liberty’s Hand Maze, it is a short loop specifically designed for ages 2-8 but can be played by anyone.
 Included in general admission and the corn maze field trip.

 Hints & Tips